Track moving objects🔗

 maxJoiningDistance: The maximum distance between an input point and the predicted location of an object that can still be considered a candidate for extending a trajectory.

 maxPredictionLength: The maximum number of past measurements the tracker will consider in its movement estimate.
 A larger value makes movement estimates less noisy but also imposes some stiffness to the trajectories.

 maxStopTime: The maximum number of time units a trajectory will be kept in memory if no new points can be connected to it.

 time: A time stamp for the measurement.
-Can be either an integer representing abstract time units or a DateTime object.
+If connected, must be a DateTime object.
 If this input is not connected, the tool assumes that the measurement interval is constant.

 minTrajectoryLength: The minimum number of connected points that will be reported as a trajectory.

-maxTrajectoryLength: The maximum number of points connected to a trajectory before it is pruned and a new trajectory is started.
+maxTrajectoryLength: The maximum number of points connected to a trajectory before the oldest points start dropping out.

 trajectories: The current set of estimated trajectories.
 A N-by-2 matrix of point coordinates that contains M trajectories with a variable number of points.

 blockSize: The number of points in each of the trajectories stored in trajectories.
 An M-by-1 integer matrix in which the number of rows (M) corresponds to the number of detected trajectories.
 Values in this matrix are between minTrajectoryLength and maxTrajectoryLength, inclusive.

 classIndices: The class index of each trajectory as an M-by-1 integer matrix.
 If class indices were not provided as input, the matrix is all zeros.